elixir-lang/elixir/docs/2_diving_in.md

     ...> end
     Hello from <0.36.0>

 You may not see exactly `<0.36.0>` back, but something similar.
-If there are no messages in the mailbox, the current process will hand until a matching message arrives, unless an after clause is given:
+If there are no messages in the mailbox, the current process will hang until a matching message arrives, unless an after clause is given:

     iex> receive do
     ...> match: :waiting